 One of the benefits of adding the cayenne is for people who get an aftertaste from stevia.
 The cayenne totally covers that up!

+Now here is the kicker in regards to carbs in lemon juice.
 I purchased my lemon juice in a bottle and noticed that it said zero grams of carb.
 What I did NOT pay attention to is that it was zero carbs for 1 tsp. of lemon juice.

 After some research, I have found that various sites list different amounts of carbs for 1 cup of lemon juice.
-I had to use what was available to me in the nutrition calculator, and that was 1 cup of lemon juice at 16 gm of carbs.
+I had to use what was available to me in the nutrition calculator, and that was 1 cup of lemon juice at 16 grams of carbs.
 But other sites say it can go up as high as 20 grams per cup.
-So obviously, there are some carbs there, but they are allowed to list it as zero simply because it’s less than 1 gram of carbs.
+Obviously, there are some carbs there, but they are allowed to list it as zero simply because it’s less than 1 gram of carbs.
 Add more juice, and the carbs do actually start to add up.
 So Please use the nutrition data here as a rough estimate.
 It’s definitely not exact.
-If 1 cup of juice equals 20 carbs, than this would actually be 5 carbs per 1 cup serving.
+If 1 cup of juice equals 20 carbs, then this would actually be 5 carbs per 1 cup serving.
 I suppose there could be a difference between brands of juice as well.
 So use your own judgement here.

 - 1 cup bottled or fresh squeezed lemon juice